 The single-page style Index Page stacks the content from multiple pages vertically, allowing you to highlight images and information in one location.
 The result is a unified page that presents a variety of content.

 Tip: An Index makes a great homepage.

 Set up the Index Page

-The Index supports Gallery, Album, and Regular Pages.
+The Index supports Gallery, Album, and Layout Pages.
 Each page appears as its own section.
 These sections stack vertically in the order in which they’re arranged within the Index.

 To set up an Index Page:

 - In the Home Menu, click Pages.

 - Drag in existing pages, or click + Add Section to add a new section.